marimeryboh/Aeropolis_297281/README.md

 ## Methods 🔎

 Our project began with a thorough analysis of the Aeropolis dataset, employing Python and its powerful ecosystem of libraries such as Pandas, NumPy, Scikit-learn, Matplotlib, and Seaborn.
 This exploratory phase was essential for understanding the dataset’s unique characteristics, including the distribution of key variables and its structure.
-It has permitted to laid a strong foundation for predictive modeling.
+It has allowed us to lay a strong foundation for predictive modeling.

 ### Dataset Analysis